Skip to main content Accessibility information

 Devon FA

-Devon FA develop and govern the game at all levels, in line with the FA's National Game Strategy, and seek to increase participation, improve the quality of football and widen access to football opportunities across Devon.
+Devon FA develops and governs football at all levels, in line with the FA's National Game Strategy, and seeks to increase participation, improve the quality of football and widen access to football opportunities across Devon.

 CIMSPA Education Partner logo 2024